A Personality-Guided Preference Aggregator for Ephemeral Group Recommendation: Methodology

 \subsection{Model Optimization}

-We leverage a two-stage training strategy to alleviate the sparsity issue of group-item interaction.
-Since a ranked list of top-K items is required in both stages, Bayesian Personalized Ranking (BPR) \cite{rendle2012bpr} pairwise learning is adopted to optimize the parameters of PEGA.
+To optimize the parameters of PEGA, a joint training approach is adopted using Bayesian Personalized Ranking (BPR) \citep{rendle2009bpr} pairwise learning.
 BPR pairwise learning aims to maximize the score difference between positive and negative items.
-Specifically, we obtain the user and the item embeddings by minimizing the user-level BPR pairwise loss $\mathcal{L}_{u s e r}$:
+Specifically, user and item embeddings are optimized by minimizing the user-level BPR pairwise loss $\mathcal{L}_{u s e r}$ as follows: